Bouderton/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is a Front-End application that represents a landing page for a local coffee shop - Triple Peaks.
+Created using HTML and CSS, users an explore what Triple Peaks is all about!

 ## Project features